 “When I heard they were going to call me, well, as you can imagine, I nearly slimed myself,” he says.
 “I can’t wait to join the cast this fall for Ghostbusters.
 In fact, I’m sliming myself right now.”

-“He’s a seismologist who’s come to this small town because they’ve been having mysterious earthquakes,” Ivan explained to ET Online.
-“He’s also teaching summer school there and he’s extraordinarily funny.”
+Producer Ivan Reitman told ET Online about Rudd’s role: “He’s a seismologist who’s come to this small town because they’ve been having mysterious earthquakes.
+He’s also teaching summer school there and he’s extraordinarily funny.”

 Which original Ghostbusters stars will appear?

-What is Ghostbusters: Afterlife about?
+Ghostbusters: Afterlife plot

 Trevor will discover the retro ambulance-turned-ghostbuster-car, while Phoebe will “find a device that reads psychokinetic energy,” an instantly recognisable tool of the trade from the original film.
-The only question is whether Trevor and Phoebe will decide to go into the family business…

 Will there be a sequel to Ghostbusters: Afterlife?